ParacoccidioidesDB/paracoccidioidesdb.github.io/README.md

 ## Accessing the ParaDB page locally through the address http: // localhost [07:58]

 Note: The paradb-web container has the web and database services.
 It may take a few seconds to become available for access.
 In case of an error, please wait a few minutes and try again.
 [08:02]

 ## Opening the ParaDB homepage [08:04]

 ## Displaying the web port (4567) of the container paradb-blast [08:18]

-## Accessing the ParaDB Blast page locally through the address http: // localhost: 4567 [08:32]
+## Accessing the ParaDB Blast page locally through the address http://localhost: 4567 [08:32]

 ## Accessing the Blast page through the ParaDB interface [08:42]

 ## ParaDB Access
 ```

 ###